 The first Englishman to sail the Pacific, Francis Drake, crossed it from east to west during his 1577–80 circumnavigation of the globe.
 Subsequent English interest in the Pacific, like Drake’s own, grew from England’s imperial rivalries with Spain, Holland and France.
 It was only a little before James Cook’s first voyage, which placed New Zealand definitively on the map, that English ships began to approach the south-west Pacific.
 John Byron’s voyage of 1764–66 is generally considered the beginning of serious English interest in the Pacific.
-In 1767 Samuel Wallis was the first European to discover Tahiti.
+In 1767 Samuel Wallis was the first European to visit Tahiti.

 A new expedition

 By the time Wallis returned to England in May 1768, another expedition to the Pacific was already being organised.
 The Royal Society had proposed to the Admiralty that the transit of Venus (the passage of Venus across the face of the sun) could be observed in the South Pacific.
 The observation would make it possible to accurately calculate distances from the Earth to both Venus and the sun.
 When Wallis returned with news of his discovery of Tahiti, the expedition was instructed to go there to make the observations.

 Lieutenant James Cook was appointed to command the expedition.
 In his youth Cook had been a sailor in the North Sea coal trade.
 After enlisting in the navy he served for 10 years in North American waters, taking part in the capture of Quebec in 1759, and refining his skills and compiling charts as surveyor of Newfoundland.
 In 1768 he was approaching 40 and still engaged in the Newfoundland survey, when he was given the job of commanding the South Pacific expedition.